ADITIBANSAL06/Fraudelent-Transaction-Detector/README.md

 4.Receiver's old and new balance

--Predicts whether a transaction is Fraudulent (1) or Not Fraudulent (0)
+Predicts whether a transaction is Fraudulent (1) or Not Fraudulent (0)

--Clear display of results with success/error messages
+Clear display of results with success/error messages

 Tech Stack

-Python
+-Python

-Streamlit (for web UI)
+-Streamlit (for web UI)

-Pandas (for handling input data)
+-Pandas (for handling input data)

-Joblib (for loading trained ML model)
+-Joblib (for loading trained ML model)

-Scikit-learn (for model training pipeline)
+-Scikit-learn (for model training pipeline)

 Result Snippets